Dental Implants – Fort Worth, TX

 Dental implants are initially more expensive than traditional treatments; however, they are the most affordable long-term.
 They are a reliable solution to treat tooth loss that’s proven to last for decades with the right aftercare.
 They have over a 95% success rate, so you won’t need to worry about paying to have them replaced in a few years.

 Dental implants also lower your overall oral health expenses.
 They preserve your jawbone to stop dental drift, reducing your risk of common issues associated with tooth loss, like cavities and gum disease.
 This prevents you from needing a costly treatment down the road.

 Does My Dental Insurance Cover Dental Implants?

 Every insurance policy is different, but many plans include some coverage for dental implants.
 After reaching your annual deductible, you can use your benefits to lower the amount you’ll pay for certain steps in your treatment, like tooth extractions, sedation, or your restorations.
 We’ll work on your behalf to maximize your policy to reduce your out-of-pocket balance.

-Hulen Dental accepts several payment methods to keep your dental implants in Fort Worth affordable.
-Contact our office today to schedule your consultation for a complete smile.
+Fort Dental accepts several payment methods to keep your dental implants in Fort Worth affordable.
+Contact our dental office today to schedule your consultation for a complete smile.